judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-13-edinburgh-castle-walking-tour.markdown

 The last time Mons Meg was fired with ammunition was in 1680 to celebrate the arrival of James, Duke of Albany and York, who would later become King James VII.
 On this occasion, **the barrel burst open** and it has not been capable of munitions firing ever since.
 However, it is fired still today once a year on Hogmanay (new year) to mark the beginning of the fireworks display.
 Of course, now it just fires blanks.

-{% cloudinary default /assets/images/2018/01/castle-walking-tour-edinburgh-mons-meg.jpg alt="Mons Meg pointed out to the harbor below Edinburgh Castle" description="Mons Meg at Edinburgh Castle" %}
+{% cloudinary /assets/images/2018/01/castle-walking-tour-edinburgh-mons-meg.jpg alt="Mons Meg pointed out to the harbor below Edinburgh Castle" description="Mons Meg at Edinburgh Castle" %}

 ## Scottish National War Memorial